 Dissertation Title: The Everyday Life of International Law: How International Law is Practiced Within States

-Tamar Megiddo is a JSD Student at New York University School of Law and a Scholar-in-Residence with the Tikvah Center for Law and Jewish Civilization.
+Tamar Megiddo is a J.S.D. candidate at New York University School of Law.

-Tamar received her Bachelor’s degree in Law and the Humanities (Amirim Honors Program), magna cum laude, from the Hebrew University of Jerusalem, and her LLM in International Legal Studies from New York University School of Law, winning the Jerome Lipper Award for distinction in the LLM in International Legal Studies program.
+She received her Bachelor’s degree in Law and the Humanities (Amirim Honors Program), magna cum laude, from the Hebrew University of Jerusalem, and her LL.M. in International Legal Studies from New York University School of Law, winning the Jerome Lipper Award for distinction in the LL.M. in International Legal Studies program.
 From 2009-2011 Tamar clerked for Israeli Supreme Court Justice Ayala Procaccia.

-Tamar Megiddo, Reclaiming the Law in International Law: A Legal Perspective on State Compliance, paper presented at the New York University JSD Forum (2013).
+Reclaiming the Law in International Law: A Legal Perspective on State Compliance, paper presented at the New York University School of Law J.S.D.
+Forum (2013).
 Commentator: Professor Liam Murphy.